asmcup/runtime/SPEC.md

 ### CPU Clock Control

-The CPU speed of the robot can be "overclocked" by pushing two bytes to the stack and calling `io`:
+The CPU speed of the robot can be "overclocked" like this:

 ```
 push8 #100